 $ /scripts/cphulkdwhitelist YourIPAddress

 Other linux systems or installations may use other firewalls.
-For example, Ubuntu may be running ufw while other non panel Redhat or Centos may be using iptables or firewalld.
-It would be recommended to attempt to temporarily stop these or attempt to whitelist/allow
+For example, Ubuntu may be running ufw while other non-panel Redhat or Centos may be using iptables or firewalld.
+It’s recommended to attempt to temporarily stop these or attempt to whitelist/allow

 If you thought that was helpful, check out this article on How to mount your cloud storage drive on your CentOS, RHEL or Fedora systems from our Impressive Support staff